Plant a Billion Trees

 Monitoring procedures vary from site to site, but generally, TNC staff conduct regular site visits to oversee qualitative and quantitative surveys.
 We gauge measures such as seedling survival rates and tree sizes, as well as assessing ecosystem conditions for invasive/competing species to ensure we are making the appropriate adjustments to best care for our trees over time.

 Thank you for caring about the world's forests!
-To help us reach our goal of planting and protecting One Billion Trees go here.
+To help us reach our goal of planting and protecting one billion trees, get started with your tree donation.
 Your support will help us plant trees and protect and restore forests in a location of your choosing, or you can choose to let us decide where the funds are most needed.

 If you know someone who loves nature and conservation, Gift a Tree is the perfect option to send them a token of appreciation, celebrate a holiday, or honor a loved one.
 Write a heartfelt message in the form, pick a date, and we will send an e-card letting the recipient know they were gifted trees.